Bhagalpur–Lokmanya Tilak Terminus Superfast Express

 Bhagalpur - Lokmanya Tilak Terminus Superfast Express is a Superfast Express train of the Indian Railways connecting Lokmanya Tilak Terminus Kurla in Maharashtra and Bhagalpur Junction of Bihar.
-It is currently being operated with 12335/12236 train numbers on a Tri-Weekly basis.
+It is currently being operated with 12335/12236 train numbers on a Bi-Weekly basis.

 Service

 The 12335/Bhagalpur - Mumbai LTT SF Express has an average speed of 55 km/h and covers 1910 km in 35 hrs.
 12336/Mumbai LTT - Bhagalpur SF Express has an average speed of 56 km/h and 1910 km in 34 hrs 55 mins.

 Route and halts

 The important halts of the train are: